js-ferguson/myBlog/myBlog/README.md

 * Users should be able to change password with email token

-* make nav links should be coloured differently if you are currently on that page.
+* Nav links should be coloured differently if you are currently on that page.

-* change colour of nav hover
+* change colour of Nav hover

 * fa icons should also have a hover

+* Write nice code comments

 ## future features

+* add profile pics?

 * Sub link to get an email about each new post